oshodic/Eventeny-Project/README.md

 - Run `docker compose up --build`
 - Navigate to localhost:80 to view the Foodventeny application

+Creating or editing tables:
+- Navigate to localhost:8001 to log into PHPMyAdmin
+- Username = 'user' and Password = 'password'

+Logging into the Organizers Page:
+- Password = '45678'

-I used PHPmyAdmin to create my data tables.
+I used PHPMyAdmin to create my data tables.
 I exported the tables and added the SQL files to the db folder.
 I chose to create a login page for the Organizers to view all application submissions and update their status.
 Initially, I wanted to make separate login pages for Organizers and Vendors, but had to change the logic due to time constraints.
 Instead I chose to make one login for all organizers to use and one 'check status' page for all vendors.
 This way only 2 tables